jerzual/minotaur/README.md

 here we will be playing with :

 * browser 3D thanks to webGL and ThreeJS
-* MVC for the main UI, whatever works for the 3D scene.
+* MVC for the game UI, whatever works for the 3D scene.
+* Ecmascript 2015 cause it's the future.

 ## Graphics

 Still nothing for now, all in my head, I would really like to use Three.js and Voxels, i'm currently experimenting with MagicaVoxel, go check it out, it's awesome.

+## Current Progress

+There's a dungeon generator in place, also first draft of UI/ Three.js renderer.
+Nothing fixed in stone.

 ## Contribute